-The [insert Maryland Health Care Coalition Name] actions are ordered into mission areas with aligned objectives and strategies to guide the Coalition during an infectious disease response.
+The Region V Emergency Preparedness Coalition actions are ordered into mission areas with aligned objectives and strategies to guide the Coalition during an infectious disease response.
 Based on the complexity of an infectious disease outbreak and available resources, these guidelines may be revised to meet Coalition member needs, or those of local, state or federal agencies.

 Mission areas include: